rfo909/CFT/doc/Doc.md

 5
 ```

-Can also use "stack based" notation, where the assignment picks the current value
+Assignment can also be done "stack based", where the assignment picks the current value
 off the stack and stores it into a variable:

 ```